isntlee/PopFlix/README.md

     ```

 **Testing suite**
-- Unit testing accomodates all project's features with test coverage of over 93%.
+- Unit testing accommodates all project features with test coverage of over 93%.
 - To run coverage tests, use this command in terminal:

     ```